-1. Cable installation shall comply with the requirements of BS 7671 and the recommendations of IET Guidance Note No. 1: Selection and Erection (latest edition) with particular reference to Appendix I.
+1. Cable installation shall comply with the requirements of BS 7671 and the recommendations of IET Guidance Note No. 1: Selection & Erection (8th edition) with particular reference to Appendix I.

 2. Cables and cable support systems shall not be fixed to pump unit guide rails.